seanpmaxwell/model-initializer/README.md

 - When using `new`, if you supply a default then that will be always be used regardless if the value is optional or not.
 - If there is no value passed to `new()` and the property is optional, then that key/value pair will be skipped in the object returned from `new()`.
 - If a property is not optional and you do not supply a value in the partial to `new`, then the following defaults will be used:
-  - `str`: empty string `''`, `strf` will be `--` since cannot be empty.
+  - `str`: empty string `''`, `strf` will be `~` since cannot be empty.
   - `num`: `0`
   - `bool`: `false`
   - `date`: the current datetime as a `Date` object.
   - `for values ending with "[]"`: an empty array.
+  - `obj`: The default value will be an object generated by the `props` key.
-  - `obj`: If an object type is not optional, nullable, or an array, then you must supply a valid default to prevent a bad object from getting attached.
-Objects arrays will just use an empty array as the default.
+  - `rec`: If an record type is not optional, nullable, or an array, then you must supply a valid default to prevent a bad object from getting attached.
+Record arrays will just use an empty array as the default.
 If an object is nullable then `null` will be used as the default.
   - `email`: empty string
   - `color`: `#FFFFFF` that's the hex code for white
   - `pk` and `fk`: `-1`

+### Objects and Records
+- Objects (`obj`) are for objects whose properties we do know, while records (`rec`) are for dynamic objects who properties we don't know.
+If you have an an object with a distinct set of properties you should use `obj`.
+If you have a dynamic object with ever changing keys, you should use `rec` and set the type the in the type part of your schema as `Record<string, something>`.
+- IMPORTANT: to avoid the sketchness with working with typescript types, for `obj` types you should always use an interface or mapped type alias when working with `obj` types and `Record<string, something>` when working with records.
+Don't use the plain `object` types.

 ### Arrays/Emails/Colors
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.